MYOCARDIUM AND CONDUCTING SYSTEM

 MYOCARDIUM

-• Responsible for contractile function
+• Responsible for your heart's contractile function

 • Composed primarily of cardiac muscle cells